Willow Spring Administrative Team 2023-24

 Lessie Anderson, Assistant Principal for Instruction

-Ms. Anderson enjoys spending time with her family (Levi and Laden), watching movies, traveling and being a basketball mom.
+Ms. Anderson enjoys spending time with her family (Levi and Laden), watching movies, traveling, and being a sports mom.

 Ms. Anderson leads with the belief that all students deserve a quality education.
 She is excited to witness the power of “The Storm" and how personalized learning will transform the classroom experience for each and every student.